sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     mesh_file = ./mesh/mesh.xdmf

 This specifies a path to a .xdmf file containing the discretized geometry.
-For all purposes, CASHOCS assumes that this .xdmf file was generated via conversion from a
+For all purposes, cashocs assumes that this .xdmf file was generated via conversion from a
 GMSH file using the command line command :ref:`cashocs-convert <cashocs_convert>`.

 Note, that the corresponding files for the boundaries and subdomains are generated